 HISTORY OF BROOMY HILL PUMPING STATION

-The history of the municipal water supply for Hereford City is reflected in the building sequence of the original pumping station, which is now a Grade II* listed building and the main building of the Waterworks Museum.
-It began in 1856 with the two central sections and the boiler chimney and finished with the western annexe in 1906.
+The growth of the City of Hereford is reflected in its demand for water for domestic and industrial use, which is in turn reflected in the building sequence of Broomy Hill Water Pumping Station.
+This is now a Grade II* listed building and the main building of the Waterworks Museum.
+The earliest part of the building dates to 1856.
+It was expanded five times in the next 50 years and was finished with the addition of the western annexe in 1906.

-Visit Historic England to view the entry for the Broomy Hill Pump Station, the old museum building as a Grade II* Listed Building which provides an independent summary of the history of the pumping station.
+Visit Historic England to view the listed building entry for the Broomy Hill Pumping Station, the old museum building as a Grade II* Listed Building which provides an independent summary of the history of the pumping station.

 Additions over the years